capensis/canopsis/doc/developper-guide/configuration/configurable.rst

 This document aims to specify Backend configuration functionalities which may be agnostic from configuration languages and specific to user requirements.

-Such (re-)configuration is done by a canopsis.configuration.Configurable object and its apply_configuration method parameterized by a canopsis.configuration.Configuration object.

 Functional description
 ======================

+Such (re-)configuration is done by a ``canopsis.configuration.configurable.Configurable`` object and its ``apply_configuration`` method parameterized by a ``canopsis.configuration.parameters.Configuration`` object.

+A configurable object uses managers which are able to parse/write configuration resources (files, db, etc.) identified by a name.
+When a configurable is instantiated, it can watch its configuration resources in order to reconfigurate itself automatically if configuration content has been modified.

+A configurable object has its own logger.

 Technical description
 =====================